deckarts/next-level-vim/md/next-level-vim.md

 # Next Level Vim

-It is definitely worth the time it takes to learn basic text manipulation with the ubiquitous Vi command line text editor.
+It is definitely worth the time it takes to learn basic text manipulation with the ubiquitous Vi(m) command line text editor.
 If you only know how to open a file and enter text, edit text, and especially how to save edited files and exit the program you will be much better off for it.
-Count on Vi being readily available in nearly all modern Linux distro (or BSD) terminal emulator shells.
+Count on Vim being readily available in nearly all modern Linux distro (or BSD) terminal emulator shells.

-More powerful than Vi is knowing Vim (Vi "improved") to any level of mastery.
-Vim and the excellent Vimtutor programs are usually available at the command prompt as present in your shell PATH variable.
+Vim (Vi "improved") and the excellent Vimtutor programs are often readily available at the command prompt through your default shell PATH variable.
 Type "echo $PATH" and see.
-If not, make sure Vim is installed in the first place, which also installs Vimtutor.
-Make sure the executable binary location is in your PATH and use the "export" utility if not.
+If not, make sure Vim is installed in the first place or install it (which also installs Vimtutor).
+Make sure the executable binary location is in your PATH and utilize the "export" built-in utility if not.

-Circumstances where you will find it convenient to know Vi(m) nearly always involve tasks running remote shell operations.
+Circumstances where you will find it convenient to know Vim nearly always involve tasks running remote shell operations.
 If you regularly use Secure Shell ($ ssh) to work on a Virtual Private Server (VPS) or in a local virtualisation container then you should bring your preferences along for the ride.
-Edit your shell "runtime commands" file (~/.bashrc) for the export statement and so that edits default to Vim:
+Edit your shell "runtime commands" file (~/.bashrc) for the export statement and so that your editing default to Vim:

 ```
 # ~/.bashrc (or alternatively) ~/.bash_profile